-The Dean of Students and the Title IX Coordinator are responsible for interpreting this procedure.
+The Title IX Coordinator is responsible for interpreting this procedure.

 Working days refers to days that William & Mary’s administrative offices are open.
 During the winter break, to allow for prompt resolution, timelines may be compressed and/or may be specified to fall on days when the university is closed for the break.